Doul00/ML_Notes/chapter1/ensemble-methods.md

 ###### Bagging \(bootstrap aggregating\):

 In bagging, models are trained on random subsets of the original data.
 The sampling is done by replacement, which means an example might be repeated.
 After training, the models are combined using averaging or voting techniques.
-Bagging reduces variance and helps avoid overfitting.
+Bagging reduces variance \(for a little bias\) and helps avoid overfitting.

 ###### Boosting:

 The goal of boosting is to learn weak classifiers and to combine them into a strong learner.
+A weak classifier is simply a classifier which performs poorly.
 Every model has a weight assigned to it, indicating how it influences the final decision.

 The algorithm works this way: Let's take $$n$$ models and mark them as $$h_1, ..., h_n$$

 * First, $$h_1$$ is trained on a sub-sample of the data and makes predictions on the rest of the data
 * The following step is then repeated for each model $$h_i$$:

-  * Take the  errors from the previous model and assign more weight to them, so that the next model will try to predict them well.
+  * Take the errors from the previous model and assign more weight to them

+  * Take a random sample of the data.
+The data points with higher weights \(the misclassified ones\) will have more chances to appear into the new set.
+Having them in the new set will make the new model train on them, thus learn to classify them better

+  * Create the new model $$h_i$$

   * Make new predictions using $$h_i$$

 * When you reach the limit of $$n$$ models, combine them to create a stronger learner.

 ![](/assets/boosting.png)

 _Source: Analytics Vidhya_

 For instance, in this example, we want to build a classifier for pluses and minuses.

 * We start with D1 with is trained and then performs predictions.
 As we can see, it misclassified 3 pluses as minuses.
 * So before creating D2, we give a higher weight to those misclassified examples.
 * We add D2 and we perform a new prediction.
 This time is classified the 3 pluses very well but misclassifies the red minuses.
-* We repeat the algorithm for D3
+* We repeat the algorithm for D3.
 * Finally, we  weight the three models and combine them to create our final classifier.
+The weights are assigned in a way that the classification error at step $$i$$ is minimized.

 ### II.
 Algorithms